joshuakery/my-portfolio-site/src/posts/onramp.md

 #UX CHALLENGE

+##An Instructional Design Lens

-##AIU wanted to show teachers how each video lesson and workshop matched one of 6 Instructional Design Principles from the Friday Institute.
+AIU wanted to show teachers how each video lesson and workshop matched one of 6 Instructional Design Principles from the Friday Institute.

 <br>